vggls/medical_xai/experiments/xrays_resnet34/README.md

 ## Short summary

 In this use case we consider X-Ray images taken from the well-known [Covid-19 Radiography Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database).
-For a trained ResNet34 variant (no GAP layer) we generate the GradCAM and HiResCAM test set attribution maps and compare their quality in terms of the AOPC and Max Sensitivity metrics.
+For a trained ResNet34 variant (no GAP layer) we generate the GradCAM and HiResCAM test set attribution maps and compare their quality in terms of the AOPC, Max Sensitivity and HAAS metrics.

 We observe that HiResCAM outperforms GradCAM in both metrics.
+On the other hand, HAAS yields value below 1 and does not contribute to our comparison.

 ## ResNet34 Testing Results